meizucustoms/meizucustoms.github.io/index.md

 Feature | Q (Alpha) | Nougat
 ------ | --------- | ------
+Camera | Not working | Working
-Camera | Not working | Not working
+Flashlight | Not working | Not working
 LED | Not working | Working
 Display | Working | Working
 Main speaker | Not working | Working